Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Security proof of the MPQC protocol

 \subsection{Security proof}

-Here we show that the security proof of our MPQC protocol can be reduced to the security proof of the previously suggested MPQC protocol presented in Ref.~\cite{lipinska_pra_102_022405_2020}.
-In the previous suggestion, the ``ideal'' protocol is constructed by expressing each quantum operation performed during the execution of the ``ideal'' protocol and consequently the output quantum state of the ``ideal'' protocol $\omega_\mathrm{ideal}$ in terms of the general maps.
-Then, the same is done for the ``real'' protocol and the output quantum state of the ``real'' protocol $\omega_\mathrm{real}$ is also obtained.
-Finally, these outputs are compared and it is shown that they are exponentially close to each other in the security parameter $r$.

-In order to reduce the security proof of our suggestion to the security proof of the previous suggestion presented in Ref.~\cite{lipinska_pra_102_022405_2020}, we borrow statements from the previous suggestion and restate the \textbf{lemma} with the corresponding proof as will be given below, and in such a way show that there is no difference between our MPQC protocol and the MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020}, when the security proof is the concern.
-The \textbf{lemma} shows that preparing, sharing and verifying the input quantum state, then performing logical quantum circuit $\bar{\bar{\mathcal{U}}}$, and finally reconstructing and measuring the output quantum state is equivalent to preparing the input quantum state, performing quantum circuit $\mathcal{U}$, and measuring the output quantum state without any encoding.
-After restating the \textbf{lemma}, we also restate the \textbf{property} that extends the applicability of the \textbf{lemma} from individual quantum operations to the entire quantum circuit implementing a completely-positive trace-preserving map.
+Here we show that the security proof of our MPQC protocol can be reduced to the security proof of the previously suggested MPQC protocol presented in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2}.
+To achieve that, we borrow statements from the previous suggestion and restate the lemma with the corresponding proof as will be given below, and in such a way show that there is no difference between our MPQC protocol and the MPQC protocol in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2} when the security proof is the concern.
+The lemma shows that preparing, sharing, and verifying the input quantum state, then performing logical quantum circuit $\bar{\bar{\mathcal{U}}}$, and finally reconstructing and measuring the output quantum state is equivalent to preparing the input quantum state, performing quantum circuit $\mathcal{U}$, and measuring the output quantum state without any encoding.
+After restating the lemma, we also restate the property that extends the applicability of the lemma from individual quantum operations to the entire quantum circuit.